hanabi/hanabi.github.io/Reference.md

 ### The Elimination Riding Deduction

-* If there are only two cards left in your hand with *Elimination Notes* on them AND the players before you let your chop card ride AND the players before you were not busy, then the playable card cannot be on your chop.
+* If there are only two cards left in your hand with *Elimination Notes* on them **and** the players before you let your chop card ride **and** the players before you were not busy, then the playable card cannot be on your chop.
 * This means you can "jump ahead" and immediately blind-play the newest of the two cards with the note.
 * For example, in a 3-player game:
   * Red 1 has been played on the red stack.